cau-data/cau-data.github.io/_posts/ML/2017-12-17-Cheat-sheet.md

 ![](https://i.imgur.com/hzYyV0W.png)

 In practice, FC layers are implemented using a convolutional layer.
-To see how this might be possible, note that when an input feature vector of size $H \times W \times D_1$ is convolved with a filter bank of size  $H \times W \times D_1 \times D_2$ , it results in an output feature vector of size  $1 \times 1 \times D_2$ .
+To see how this might be possible, note that when an input feature vector of size $$H \times W \times D_1$$ is convolved with a filter bank of size  $$H \times W \times D_1 \times D_2$$ , it results in an output feature vector of size  $$1 \times 1 \times D_2$$ .
 Since the convolution is valid and the filter can not move spatially, the operation is equivalent to a fully connected one.
-More over, when this feature vector of size $1 \times 1 \times D_2$ is convolved with another filter bank of size  $1 \times 1 \times D_2 \times D_3$ , the result is of size  $1 \times 1 \times D_3$ .
+More over, when this feature vector of size $$1 \times 1 \times D_2$$ is convolved with another filter bank of size  $$1 \times 1 \times D_2 \times D_3$$ , the result is of size  $$1 \times 1 \times D_3$$ .
 In this case, again, the convolution is done over a single spatial location and therefore equivalent to a fully connected layer.
 [source](http://cs231n.github.io/linear-classify/)

 #### Linear classifier

 ![](https://i.imgur.com/Fin8XWu.png)

-This is implemented in practice by employing a fully connected layer of size  H \times W \times D \times C , where  C is the number of classes.
-Each one of the filters of size  H \times W \times D corresponds to a certain class and there are  C classifiers, one for each class.
+This is implemented in practice by employing a fully connected layer of size $$ H \times W \times D \times C$$ , where  C is the number of classes.
+Each one of the filters of size $$ H \times W \times D $$corresponds to a certain class and there are  C classifiers, one for each class.

 ### Pooling Layers